bazizikhaled/dwm-build/README.md

   ```

 to do :
-- screen rec add notification with herbe and incorporate dmenu
+- for screen rec : add notification with herbe and incorporate dmenu
 - notification system for everything
+-